 Best acquisition window — competition drops, intent stays high

 The brands with the best unit economics all share one trait: they have built acquisition channels that do not depend on paid advertising.
-Email nurture sequences, content marketing, community building, and — increasingly — group buying and referral mechanics allow customers to acquire other customers.
+According to HubSpot's State of Marketing report, email nurture sequences, content marketing, community building, and — increasingly — group buying and referral mechanics allow customers to acquire other customers.

 This creates a flywheel where CAC decreases as the customer base grows, rather than increasing as it does with paid channels.
 Every new customer becomes a potential recruiter, and the marginal cost of acquisition trends toward zero as word-of-mouth compounds.